 Perhaps if I had not looked so quickly into the mirror, I would not have heard the artist's laughter or, for that matter, my own.
 Both as spectacle and as physical encounter, the combines stop short of familiar comforts but just short of threatening as well.
 In the space between, they create a place for exploration and for play.
 In the first combine conceived independently of the stage, Rauschenberg pastes images of Charlie Chaplin across the bottom, like successive frames in a filmstrip.
 In his combines, the artist plays the ultimate physical comedian.

 Like many a comedian, Rauschenberg knows his timing.
 One watches for him to pull out yet another prop, another bit of media into the mix.
-Remarkably, even work as close to this and as innovative as Nam June Paik's recycled TVs still lay years in the future.
+Remarkably, even work as close to this and as innovative as recycled TVs from Nam June Paik still lay years in the future.
 One can see its mark even now, as when Andrea Zittel attempts her Repair Work.

 For once, the Met spares one the distraction of explanations next to each work, beyond title, date, owner, and media.
 That leaves a formidably long, pedantic wall label for each room, but with surprisingly little puffery for a change.
 Besides, returning to the art from those collected references adds to Rauschenberg's own trickery.
 It sent me in repeated treasure hunts.
 So did the decision to cite not just "mixed media," but pretty much every object that went into that wild half-decade.
 And a wild time it was.

-Along with the stage, the combines have their roots in painting—in particular, the acrid, splotchy monochrome of his red paintings.
+Along with the stage, the combines have their roots in painting—in particular, the acrid, splotchy monochrome of his red paintings, much as assemblage by Bruce Conner built on his paintings and collage.
 That series clearly set forth Rauschenberg's claims as an artist.
 Already it both emulated and savaged the painting that came before.
 Its dark tone of long-dried blood recaps postwar abstraction, including its casual gestures, the grid of paper scraps pasted on canvas, and a formalist's restriction to a single color.
 This painter really had borrowed from Willem de Kooning and studied at Black Mountain with Josef Albers.
 The transition from the red paintings comes simply as the collage elements multiply, as if to extend his savage studies all the way back to Pablo Picasso and the origins of modern art.

 As with Chaplin or a comic strip above it, Rauschenberg takes the fine art out of collage and paint alike.
 The collage elements seem mocking and arbitrary, just like the earlier red paint strokes.
 They, too, must have seemed out of place in a museum—especially coming before Pop Art.
 They also refuse to add up.
 Cubism accumulates associations with a violin, in everything from color, shape, and texture to song titles and musical notes.
 In contrast, one does not interpret a combine painting so much in depth as in time.
 Each impression has a life to itself, and the leap from one to another adds to the comedy.